 Can You Eat or Drink Anything While Intermittent Fasting?

 During the fasting window do NOT eat any food, as doing so would break your fast.
 However, you are able to drink zero-calorie beverages such as water, black coffee, and unsweetened tea.
 Be careful not to add any cream or sugar to your coffee because even a splash of milk will break your fast.
 Consuming enough water is very important when fasting, so make sure you’re staying hydrated!

 Although we are not feeding for a set number of hours, the body does not stop.
 Therefore nutrients are needed to sustain physiological processes like metabolism and energy production.
 It is important to choose a product with no added fillers or sugars that could throw you out of a fasting or keto state.
-Adapted Nutrition provides the best options on the market, combining the magic of 72 different sea minerals, with no sugar electrolyte formulas to aid your efforts.
+Adapted Nutrition provides the best options on the market, combining the natural sea minerals, with no sugar electrolyte formulas to aid your efforts.
 Adding these electrolytes help maintain energy and hydration while in a fasted state.

 Tips To Intermittent Fasting

 As you can see intermittent fasting can be a wonderful thing.
 It can seem challenging at first, but just try again and work your way up to a full 16:8 fasting period.
 Keep these tips in mind: